mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 Cameron Riekes is an undergrad, and he presented about building a 2D RPG game.
 But then he ["ended up" coding his own 3D game engine from scratch](https://www.youtube.com/watch?v=ANJ7qZgKHVU).

-And Yasser Arguelles is 20ish years old and is working on [Tilde](https://yasserarg.com/tb.html), a from-scratch replacement for LLVM.
+Yasser Arguelles is in his early twenties and is working on [Tilde](https://yasserarg.com/tb.html), a from-scratch replacement for LLVM.
 For context: LLVM is a compiler backend that's been under active development for 20 years.
 In his presentation, Yasser mentioned that he didn't have a background in compilers, but one of the most popular requests he saw in Handmade discussions was for an alternative to LLVM, so he thought, "Sure, I'll do that."

 And I got to meet Andrew Kelly, who was very nice.
 And the conversation finally inspired me to [try writing some Zig code](/notes/zig-call-c-simple/).